lagbolt/library/TechServices.md

    * The Frederick County Public Library 2023-2025 Three Year Plan, and
    * An effort in an unnamed Virginia public library to "update and reinvigorate Technical Services"

 It's a coincidence that these two things happened to drop at the same time.
-I'll be talking mostly about Technical Services, depending on where you draw the line.
+I'm able to address then both at the same time because my interest and focus in public libraries is in Technical Services, depending on where you draw the line.
 For example, I'll discuss the web site, and signage.

 #### The Disclaimer

 What follows is just what I've been thinking about lately.
 I couldn't hope to be able to specifically identify the top two or three things that will drive change in technical services.

-### Context
+#### Context

 You can't do more with less.
 In fact, you probably can't do what you think you're doing with the resources you think you're allocating to technical services.
 (In case it's not absolutely clear, "you" means a public library).
 You can only do more with more.